A Niche Within Niche: Rethinking Natural Perfumery at Paris Perfume Week

 Paris reveals itself like a perfume.
 Not all at once, but in layers—through atmosphere, movement, and small, unexpected encounters.

-There is a particular clarity in such moments—the feeling of being exactly where you are meant to be.
+There is a particular clarity in such moments—the feeling of being exactly where you were meant to be.

 Beyond the Exhibition

-In recent years, perfumery events such as Fragranze in Florence, which I have attended several times, and Esxence in Milan have become important meeting points for different parts of the industry.
+In recent years, perfumery events such as Fragranze in Florence, which I have attended several times, and Esxence in Milan have become important meeting points for the field of perfumery.
 Paris Perfume Week builds on this idea, but in a way that feels more layered and immersive.

-What makes this event particularly valuable is its structure: it is not only an exhibition, but also a space for dialogue through lectures, masterclasses, and olfactory journeys.
+What makes this event particularly valuable is its structure: it is not only an exhibition, but also a space for dialogue through lectures, masterclasses, and curated olfactory exhibitions.

-At the talk The Omani Rock Rose, I encountered one of the most exquisite roses I have ever smelled—an Omani rose growing at 3000 metres above sea level, with an unusual metallic, almost wet-earth facet that immediately expanded my understanding of what rose can be.
+During the talk The Omani Rock Rose, I encountered one of the most exquisite roses I have ever smelled—an Omani rose growing at 3000 metres above sea level, with an unusual metallic, almost wet-earth facet that expanded my understanding of rose as a material.

 The curated exhibitions added another dimension.
 Scent of Italy felt like traveling through Italy by smell—an olfactory journey shaped through place, atmosphere, and cultural associations.

 This dialogue between past and present continued in a more unexpected form.
-I had tasted a cocktail inspired by the historic De Laire base Ambre 83—a composition we had previously smelled.
-Reinterpreted by mixologist Romain de Courcy, the formula was translated into a sensory experience where notes of vanilla, benzoin, labdanum, neroli, tonka, and sandalwood unfolded much like a fragrance.
+I tasted a cocktail inspired by the historic De Laire base Ambre 83.
+Reinterpreted by mixologist Romain de Courcy, the formula became a cocktail in which notes of vanilla, benzoin, labdanum, neroli, tonka, and sandalwood unfolded much like a fragrance.

 Conversations in the Field

-Some of the most valuable insights at the event emerged through direct conversations.
+Some of the most valuable insights at the event emerged through direct conversations with perfumers and brand founders.

 In a discussion with a representative of 100BON, she mentioned that a student from ISIPCA was surprised to discover that a 100% natural fragrance could exist at all.
-I found this striking, given the growing presence of natural perfumery observed throughout the event.
+This reflects how natural perfumery is still often positioned within formal education, where the focus remains on established technical frameworks.
+When I attended a summer program at ISIPCA, we were similarly taught that creating a perfume entirely from natural materials was not truly possible.

-One such example was the scent of narcissus absolute presented during the masterclass—rich, green, and deeply textured—which later reappeared as the central theme in Ultra, a new fragrance by Hiram Green, demonstrating how a single natural material can be developed into a complete composition through careful modulation of its facets.
+One example was the narcissus absolute presented during the masterclass—rich, green, and deeply textured.
+Later, it reappeared as the central theme of Ultra, a new fragrance by Hiram Green, demonstrating how a single natural material can evolve into a complete composition through careful modulation of its facets.

 A conversation with Camille Goutal, founder of Voyages Imaginaires, revealed another important aspect: cost.
 The price of raw materials used in their perfumes can reach around 800 euros per kilogram, compared to a much lower standard range in conventional perfumery.